2015 Women's Twenty20 East Asia Cup

 The 2015 Women's East Asia Cup was a Twenty20 (T20) cricket tournament, which was held in South Korea in September 2017.
 The matches were all played at the Yeonhui Cricket Ground in Incheon.

-The Twenty20 East Asia Cup is a new annual competition featuring China, Hong Kong, Japan and South Korea It will alternate each year between a men's and women's event.
+The Twenty20 East Asia Cup was a new annual competition featuring China, Hong Kong, Japan and South Korea.
+It was planned to alternate each year between a men's and women's event.
 China defeated Hong Kong in the final to claim the inaugural East Asia Cup title.
-Matches did not have Twenty20 International status.
+The matches did not have Twenty20 International status.